cdsap/Pagan/README.md

 To use these workflows, ensure the following prerequisites are met:

-1. **GitHub Secrets**: Set up the required secrets in your GitHub repository settings:
+1. Clone this repository

+2. If you are using Develocity to publish the builds, add the following repository secrects in Repository:
-   - `DV_ACCESS_KEY`: API key for Develocity access.
+   - `DV_ACCESS_KEY`: Access key for (Develocity)[https://docs.gradle.com/develocity/gradle-plugin/current/#authenticating] access.
-   - `DV_API_KEY`: API key used in report generation.
    - `DV_URL`: URL of the Develocity server.

-2. **Repository Structure**: Ensure your repository includes the required files for each workflow to function, particularly any custom actions referenced (e.g., `.github/workflows/runner-seed`, `.github/workflows/runner-gradle-profiler`).
+3. If you want to use the CLI BuildExperimentResults, you need to add the API token access
+   - `DV_API_KEY`: (API access)[https://docs.gradle.com/develocity/api-manual/#access_control] key used in report generation.

 ## Usage